Thomas-Basham/Thomas-Basham/README.md

 ### What I'm Up To

-- 🎓 Studying for the AWS Solutions Architect Associate
+- Studying for the AWS Solutions Architect Associate
-- 🔬 Building a cloud-native data pipeline with Fargate + Aurora
+- Building a cloud-native data pipeline with Fargate + Aurora
-- ⚒️ Mentoring devs and building clean, testable code
+- Mentoring devs and building clean, testable code
+- Saving up for my dream boat

 ---